Japan has fully reopened to tourism. Plan your next trip today!

 A note about the October 2023 price increase

-I can’t lie: The significant JR Pass price increases coming in October 2023 are a gut punch, even considering the seemingly permanent weakness of the Japanese yen.
+I can’t lie: The significant JR Pass price increases that rolled out in October 2023 were a gut punch, even considering the seemingly permanent weakness of the Japanese yen.
 You’ll need to use significantly more “expensive” trains in order to justify buying a pass.
-However, as a former resident Japan who was unable to use JR passes at all for almost a year, let me tell you: You do not want to have to pay the full price of train travel in Japan!
-For the vast majority of travelers, a JR Pass will still be a good deal!
+With this being said, a JR Pass can still be a good deal for travelers with many Shinkansen in their itinerary.

 Notably, the new JR Pass prices come with an important change in policy: You will be able to use super-fast Nozomi and Mizuho trains, which were previously off-limits to Japan Rail Pass users.
 This obviously doesn’t justify a price increase up to 67%, but it could save you a lot of time if you plan to travel extensively using the Tokaido-Sanyo and Kyushu Shinkansen lines.

-As of mid-2023, it remains unclear as to whether domestic Japanese airlines will raise their fares in line with the JR pass price increases.
+As of this writing, it doesn’t seem that domestic Japanese airlines have raised their fares in line with the JR pass price increases.
 It could be that they use this as an opportunity to compete with JR for tourism dollars, although I personally prefer taking a train over taking domestic flights in Japan, whenever possible.

 How to Choose the Right Japan Rail Pass